rozza/mongo-scala-driver/docs/reference/content/bson/documents.md

 | ObjectId  | `ObjectId`                        |
 | Null      | `None`                            |

-It is actually possible to change or extend these mappings this will be covered in detail below.
+It is actually possible to change or extend these mappings, this will be covered in detail below.

 There are two main `Document` classes: